Solicitors for selling a property

 How much does it cost to sell my home?

-How does Russell & Russell provide a conveyancing estimate for my sale?
+Will Russell & Russell provide a written conveyancing fee estimate for my sale?

-In the case of residential conveyancing, we're usually able to offer a fixed fee for our time.
-We'll quote a fixed fee for the work normally undertaken in a standard case and will provide you with a list of additional fixed fees that we would charge if you require additional work to be undertaken.
-Examples of this would be arranging a Title Indemnity Policy, dealing with a Help To Buy ISA, preparing a Trust Deed or dealing with a Deed of Covenant.
-Furthermore, we may also be prepared to work on a “No Sale No Fee” basis – please ask about this if it is of interest to you.
+In the case of residential conveyancing, we usually offer a fixed fee.
+We quote a fixed fee for the work normally undertaken in a standard case and will provide you with a list of additional fixed fees that we would charge if you require additional work to be undertaken.
+An example of additional work would be if you require a Declaration of Trust.

-We'll always honour the fixed fee quoted unless the information relied upon by us at the time of the estimate was incorrect or it subsequently becomes apparent that there's an aspect of the transaction that will significantly affect the amount of time that has to be spent by us – in either case we'll notify you of any such development before we proceed further.
+We will always honour the fixed fee quoted unless the information relied upon by us at the time of the estimate was incorrect or it subsequently becomes apparent that there's an aspect of the transaction that will significantly affect the amount of time that has to be spent by us.
+In either case we will notify you of any such development before we proceed further so that you can decide whether to incur additional expense.
 Examples of circumstances that might change the cost would be if the property is a flat, not a house as you initially informed us, if a lease extension is required or if the ownership is defective and remedial action is needed.
 For a free quote and breakdown of related Disbursements known at this time, please use our quote enquiry form.